-- The report sets out how the Council has developed the draft Corporate Plan 2020-25. - The report sets out details of the consultation undertaken on the draft Corporate Plan 2020-25 between October and December 2019 and the feedback received. - The report sets out the changes made to the draft Corporate Plan in response to the consultation undertaken and feedback received. - The report sets out the key commitments in the Corporate Plan and how the Council will contribute to the national well-being goals. - The report sets out the timetable and arrangements for developing the Annual Delivery Plan and Service Plans. - The report sets out arrangements for the monitoring and scrutiny of the Corporate Plan, Annual Delivery Plan and Service Plans.
+• The report sets out how the Council has developed the draft Corporate Plan 2020-25, including details of the consultation undertaken on the draft Corporate Plan 2020-25 between October and December 2019 and the feedback received.
+The report also sets out the changes made to the draft Corporate Plan in response to the consultation undertaken and feedback received.

+- The report sets out the key commitments in the Corporate Plan and how the Council will contribute to the national well-being goals. - The timetable and arrangements for developing the Annual Delivery Plan and Service Plans is included, as well as arrangements for the monitoring and scrutiny of the Corporate Plan, Annual Delivery Plan and Service Plans.